-On 7 May 2013 Options, as trustees of Mr L's SIPP, sent the completed trustee application form to FPI for a 'Zenith' investment portfolio.
+In April 2013 Options sent the completed trustee application form to FPI for a 'Zenith' investment portfolio.

 The introduction section of that form had a section for 'Your Financial Adviser'.
 Caledonian's name and account number were printed entries in this section.